annepham1512/Java-OOP-Whirlwind/README.md

 # Java_OOP_Whirlwind

-A collection of challenges related to Object-Oriented Programming (OOP) in Java, Data Structures and Algorithms, Game Programming, and more.
+A series of projects designed to solidify my understanding of Object-Oriented Programming (OOP) concepts, data structures, algorithms, and game programming in Java.

+---

-# #1 – Pong Game
+## #1 – Pong Game

-Welcome to the Pong Game project!
-This project is part of the Object-Oriented Programming Lab, and is designed to introduce fundamental concepts of object-oriented programming through the implementation of a classic Pong game.
+This project focuses on the implementation of a classic Pong game using Java's object-oriented programming principles.
+It was designed to help reinforce fundamental OOP concepts such as encapsulation, inheritance, and polymorphism.

 ![Pong Game Screenshot](Pong_Game/img/image.png)

 ---

-# #2 – Virtual Pests
+## #2 – Virtual Pests

-This project simulates a "virtual pet," or in this case, a "virtual pest," modeled as a finite state machine.
-You will be implementing the behaviors of a virtual pet, Fred the fish, and also designing your own custom virtual pet with distinct states and actions.
+The Virtual Pests project models a virtual pet, using a finite state machine to simulate behaviors.
+I implemented a virtual fish named Fred, along with a custom-designed virtual pet.
+The project explores state transitions and actions within a controlled simulation.

 ![Fred the Fish FSM](Virtual_Pests/img/image.png)

 ---

-# #3 – Darwin's World
+## #3 – Darwin's World

-This project simulates Darwin's World, a game where creatures inhabit a 2D world, interact, and evolve based on programmed behaviors.
-Each creature belongs to a species, which defines its color and actions.
-The goal is to design and program creatures that can survive and spread their species by infecting others.
+Darwin's World simulates an evolutionary environment where creatures interact, evolve, and adapt based on programmed behaviors.
+Each creature belongs to a species that defines its traits and actions.
+The goal was to create a robust ecosystem where creatures can survive and dominate.

 ![Darwin's World Sample](Darwin's_World/img/image.png)

 ---

-# #4 – MineSweeper Project
+## #4 – MineSweeper Project

+A simplified version of the classic Minesweeper game, developed as part of a lab assignment.
+The game involves uncovering cells on a grid without hitting hidden mines, applying OOP principles to handle game states, logic, and interactions efficiently.

 Game Start             |  Game Play :-------------------------:|:-------------------------:
 ![MineSweeper_Start)](MineSweeper/img/image.png)  |  ![MineSweeper_GamePlay](MineSweeper/img/image_2.png)

-This project is part of a lab assignment for **COMP 132**.
-It involves developing a simplified version of the classic **Minesweeper** game using object-oriented programming principles.
-The game takes place on a grid where some cells contain hidden mines.
-The player’s goal is to uncover all cells without mines and to flag all the cells that contain mines.

 ---

-# #5 - Drawable/Scaleable Shapes using Interfaces
+## #5 – Drawable/Scalable Shapes Using Interfaces

-This project is part of Lab 5, where we work with interfaces and polymorphism to create shapes that can be drawn and animated on the screen.
-The final product will be an application that draws a picture or performs animations using shapes.
+This project introduces interfaces and polymorphism in Java by creating shapes that can be drawn and scaled.
+The shapes were used to animate a picture, demonstrating the power of interfaces in designing flexible and reusable code.

 ![Drawable/Scaleable Shapes](Drawable/Scaleable_Shapes/img/image.png)

 ---

-# #6 – Using the Singleton and Adapter Design Patterns
+## #6 – Singleton and Adapter Design Patterns

-This lab provides an opportunity to implement the Singleton and Adapter design patterns.
-Additionally, the lab introduces you to two Java features that we have not yet studied in detail:
-1. The `enum` keyword, which allows you to define a new data type that enumerates several named options.
-2. Reading data from a file using `BufferedReader`, `FileReader`, and `readLine()`.

-These features will not be tested in exams or other homework, so you should be able to use them based on the provided example code without further background reading.
-It may also be helpful to reference the `designpatterns` folder from the class-examples repository.
+An exploration of two essential design patterns: Singleton and Adapter.
+I also learned about enums and file I/O in Java, utilizing `BufferedReader` and `FileReader` to process data from external files.
+This project provided hands-on experience with design patterns and new Java features.

 ---

-# #7 – Drawable/Scaleable Shapes II, Using Inheritance
+## #7 – Drawable/Scalable Shapes II, Using Inheritance

-In the previous lab, you created several shapes that implemented the `Drawable` and `Scaleable` interfaces.
-You also implemented the `DrawableObjectList`, which was a collection of `Drawable` shapes.
-In this lab, you will use inheritance to implement a wider variety of shapes with less repetition of code.
-Specifically, you will implement and test classes named `Line`, `Text`, `Rectangle`, `Square`, `Ellipse`, and `Circle` that represent the corresponding objects.
+Building on the previous lab, this project reduces code duplication by introducing inheritance.
+I implemented a variety of shapes such as Line, Text, Rectangle, and Circle, each inheriting from a base class.
+The focus was on code reuse and extending functionality through class hierarchies.

 ![Drawable/Scaleable Shapes II](Drawable/Scaleable_Shapes_II/img/image.png)

 ---

-# #8 – Recursion
+## #8 – Recursion

-In this lab, you will be developing recursive definitions for several problems and then implementing those recursive definitions as Java programs.
+This project explores recursive solutions to various problems, including generating fractal shapes like the Sierpinski triangle.
+It helped deepen my understanding of recursion and its applications in problem-solving.

 ![The Sierpinski triangle](Recursion/img/image.png)

+---

+This reflects my journey through Object-Oriented Programming, game development, and algorithmic challenges in Java.